Previous weeks

 read more

-5. From Jan 19 to Jan 25
+7. From January 19 to January 25

 Across the Fedora Project, several common themes emerged this week.
 A major focus was the ongoing migration from Pagure to the new Forgejo platform, with the Infrastructure, Releng, Quality, and Packaging Committee groups all actively discussing the technical migration, adapting their workflows, and updating tooling.
 Preparation for the upcoming Fedora 44 release was another key activity, involving mass rebuilds, change proposal submissions, release testing, and planning for the mass branching event.
 Finally, the upcoming FOSDEM 2026 conference is having a significant impact, influencing meeting schedules, reducing team capacity, and serving as a key venue for community presentations and engagement.